tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 #### Authenticating for the public name {#auth-public-name}

-When the server cannot decrypt or does not process the "encrypted_client_hello" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
+When the server rejects ECH or otherwise ignores "encrypted_client_hello" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
 Clients that offer ECH then authenticate the connection with the public name, as follows: